 PHP is a server-side scripting language, mainly used for web development but also used as a general-purpose programming language.
 Object-Oriented Programming (PHP OOP), is a type of programming language principle added to php5, that helps in building complex, reusable web applications.

-In this blog, we will be explaining some of Object-Oriented Programming concepts in PHP with some examples.
+In this blog, we will be explaining some of the Object-Oriented Programming concepts in PHP with some examples.

 - Magic Methods